TeamIlluminati/G1ANT/Naukri Addon/Commands/NaukriFindJobCommand.md

 ## Example

-This simple script opens a Naukri website in browser and then searh job in website accroding to user needs.
+This simple script opens a Naukri website in browser and then searh job in website according to user needs.

 ```G1ANT
 naukri.open type chrome